albush/WCSATX2016/WCSATX2016.md

 * How does that affect your content?
 * Follow the unique angle

 ^ Think about the "Time" that you're writing in?
+What's special about right now?
+It's late October, Halloween's coming up, it's fall, Spurs season is about to start.
+How can you incorporate that into your content?
+Timelier content is more relevant, and readers and viewers eat it up.
+Beers: Oktoberfiesta, Silver and Black.
+Timed with seasons.
+Find that unique angle.

 ---